darkautism/novel2audiobook/readme.md

 - [Rust](https://www.rust-lang.org/tools/install) (latest stable version)
 - An API key for your chosen LLM provider (Gemini, OpenAI) or a local Ollama instance.
+- (Optional) A running GPT-SoVITS API server if you plan to use that provider.

 ## Installation